+ATTENTION

-Make sure that the certificate parameters and AWS parameters are correct before running the Python script!
+Make sure that the certificate parameters and AWS parameters are

+correct before running the Python script!

-For more information on the Python script, please refer to Eaton AP050027EN easyE4 supports the following protocol for communications with a cloud server:
+For more information on the Python script, please refer to Eaton AP050027EN.

-10.17.3 MQTT test client
+10.17.4 MQTT test client

 Using the AWS MQTT test client is a good way to monitor the MQTT messages passed in the AWS account.